 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-Extraction of honey from comb is mainly done using centrifugal force, or by crushing the comb and straining out the honey.
-Machines are used to speed up the various processes and bolster other factors of production.
+The extraction of honey from comb is mainly done using centrifugal force, or by crushing the comb and straining out the honey.
+Machines are used to speed up various processes and bolster other factors of production.
 In this article, you will learn about the best honey press machines and their use.

 What is a Honey Press?

 A honey press is a machine that squeezes honeycomb between two surfaces.
 It can use either rollers or a pressure plate, though the typical ones are those using a pressure plate – also called a bucket honey press.
-Typical features of a bucket honey press include the pressure plate, a receptacle for comb with honey that can let honey flow through it and use of some force on the pressure plate.
-Application of force on the pressure plate crushes the comb placed underneath.
+Typical features of a bucket honey press include the pressure plate, a receptacle for comb with honey that can let the honey flow through it and the use of some force on the pressure plate.
+The application of force on the pressure plate crushes the comb placed underneath.
 The crushed comb releases honey from the cells.
-Various methods of collecting the extracted honey and putting it into a receiving container are provided for.
+Various methods of collecting the extracted honey and putting it into a receiving container are provided.
 They are usually incorporated into the design and manufacture of the device.